shankhanil007/HackInfinity/README.md

 Our pose detection algorithm shall take care of the counts and exercise postures so that users can freely exercise with their peers.

+## Features

+- **Dashboard:** Get detailed insights of your daily fitness activity, points earned, leaderboard ranking, etc.
+- **Make Friends:** Find your friends on our platform, send friend requests, and grow your virtual fitness network.
+- **Yoga Center:** Experience more than 15 guided video sessions, with step-by-step explanation for each asana.
+- **AI Powered:** Our pose detection algorithm will assist you to perform each asana accurately.
+- **Video Stream:** Join with your friends on a video call for a healthy fitness competition.
+- **Win Rewards:** Be a top performer and win discount points and get a chance to win free elite pass.

 ## Tech Stack

 The Tech stack includes :